-The duties of the Class Treasurer are as follows: to know the financial position of the Class; to work with the Activities Coordinator in planning fundraisers; to make sure that all projected activities are cost efficient; to know and understand school and district policy regarding the use of school funds and to provide a Treasurer's Report to the ASB Treasurer no later than one school day after a Class meeting.
-He/she agrees to attend ASB Senate meetings every Wednesday morning.
+The duties of the Class Treasurer are as follows: to know the financial position of the Class; to work with the Activities Coordinator in planning fundraisers; to make sure that all projected activities are cost efficient; to know and understand school and district policy regarding the use of school funds and to provide a Treasurer's Report to the ASB Treasurer no later than one school day after a Class meeting; to fill out purchase order forms and fundraising intent forms.
+He/she agrees to attend ASB Senate meetings.